Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

     - **Compare different resolutions:** When evaluating, you shouldn’t just look at the texture that was submitted.
 Of course, with this being a higher resolution resource pack of the base textures, it’s important that the texture is consistent to the original.
 Using the comparison image inside the submission embed, try to look for consistency issues such as incorrect color placement, incorrect shape sizes, and even detail not present in the original.

     - **Communicate issues to the author:** Communication to the author is a crucial part of the evaluation process.
 If at any point, you find issues through your evaluation of a texture, try to explain to the original author what issues the texture has, and try to give advice on how to fix it.
-Remember, constructive criticism is key – simply saying that “a texture is bad” is no help whatsoever.
+Remember, constructive criticism is key—simply saying that “a texture is bad” is no help whatsoever.

 ::: warning REMEMBER:
 Never vote based on how many votes a texture already has! **Always vote based on your own individual opinion.**